b-yond-infinite-network/amaze-us/README.md

 ```

 ## My Notes
+---
 * Swagger API documentation swallowed most of my time...
 There must be a more efficient way to utilze swagger I am sure.
 * The yaml summary in swagger yaml in `/src/docs/` does not display next to API endpoints on the `swagger.io UI` for some reason...
+* I am ready to discuss anything about my app:)